-Model: In summer we often go to the forest to pick up berries because it's warm in summer and berries are ripe ([raip] - стиглий).
+Model: In summer we often go to the forest to pick up berries because it's warm in summer and berries are ripe.
+We also go to the seaside to swim in the sea, lie in the sun and get suntanned.

-7. Mr. Jones is going to the mountains for a skiing holiday.
-Look at the picture and help him to pack his suitcase.
+7. Mrs. Jones is going to the mountains for a skiing holiday.
+Look at the picture and help her pack her suitcase.

-Model: Mr. Jones must take a skiing cap because it is often windy in the mountains.
-He doesn't have to take a bathing suit because it is too cold to swim in winter in the mountains.
+Model: Mrs. Jones must take a skiing cap because it is often windy in the mountains.
+She doesn't have to take a bathing suit because it is cold in winter in the mountains, that's why she can't swim there.

-$\mathbf{8}^$.
-You have the answers to the questions.
+8. You have got the answers to the questions.
 Say what the questions are.
+Use the model to help you.